Raise a Racquet Foundation For Kentucky Tennis

 "Some say that winning the 1968 US Open as the first African American male was Arthur Asheâ€™s greatest accomplishment, what do you think?"

-Winners receive an all expenses paid trip to New York City to participate in Arthur Ashe Kids Day which is held in conjunction with the US Open.
-For more information on the 2010 Arthur Ashe essay contest, click here.
+Winners receive an all expenses paid trip to the US Open and get to participate in Arthur Ashe Kids Day which is held in conjunction with the US Open.
+For more information on the 2014 Arthur Ashe essay contest, click he

 Tennis Camp Scholarships